ravisrhyme/journal/README.md

-# journal
+# Journal
-Collection of my thoughts, ideas, observations , learnings and experiments.
+This repository is a collection of my thoughts, ideas, observations, learnings and experiments.

+I will keep this README file updated as I organise this repository better.